jcussen/synergy_plasticity_simulation/README.md

 ## Running simulations

 To run learning simulations, navigate to the learning directory, where the README.md file will provide instructions/explanation.
-Similarly, to run step_input simulations, navigate to the README.md IN THE step_input directory .
+Similarly, to run step_input simulations, navigate to the README.md IN THE step_input directory.

 ## Questions